-AAC in Adults with Intellectual/Developmental Disabilities
+AAC in Adults with Developmental Disabilities

 This is a curated collection of information and resources related to supporting augmentative and alternative communication (AAC) with adults with developmental disabilities.
 We encourage you to explore and judge for yourself which to add to your toolbox.